thejerf/suture/README.md

 suture uses semantic versioning.

+* 3.0.2:
+  * Fixed issue #35 caused by the 3.0.1 change to panic when calling .Stop on an unServe()d supervisor.
+It needs to correctly notice that .Stop has been called, and not start up instead, which is the contract of the Service interface.
 * 3.0.1:
   * Fixed issue #34: Calling supervisor.Stop() while something is trying to shut down a service could incorrectly report the  service failed to